-In addition to using the Grid Setup Wizard or accessing the Join Grid dialog box to join appliances to a Grid, you can set up an Infoblox appliance using the auto provision feature, which allows a DHCP server to automatically assign an IP address to the appliance.
-You can then join the auto-provisioned appliance to a Grid.
+In addition to using the Grid Setup Wizard or access the Join Grid dialog box to join appliances to a Grid, you can set up an appliance using the auto-provisioning feature, which allows a DHCP server to automatically assign an IP address to the appliance.
+You can then join the auto-provisioned appliance to the Grid.

 Complete the following to set up an appliance using auto-provisioning and to join the auto-provisioned appliance to the Grid Master: